Canon 2000D vs Olympus E-M10 III

 |Olympus E-M10« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus E-M10|

-Both the 2000D and the E-M10 III are recent models that feature in their makers' current product line-up.
+Both the 2000D and the E-M10 III are recent models that are part of the current product line-up.
 The E-M10 III replaced the earlier Olympus E-M10 II, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 2000D vs Olympus E-M10 III